 The goal is to choose the very best students and support them as they begin work on some of the greatest challenges the human race faces.

 FHI is a multidisciplinary research institute at the University of Oxford.
 Academics at FHI bring the tools of mathematics, philosophy, social sciences, and science to bear on big-picture questions about humanity and its prospects.

-- Course Level: Scholarships are available to pursue DPhil programme.
+- Course Level: The studentships are available to pursue DPhil programme.

 - Study Subject: Candidates will be considered from a range of disciplines, including computer science, economics, international relations, mathematics, philosophy, and public policy.
 Please see here for the list of eligible courses: Eligible programmes (FHI scholarship).

 - Scholarship Award: You will receive:

 - Fully paid University fees

 - A generous grant for living expenses of at least £19,000 per year